 Acquisition of fraudulent identity:

 As the regulations for identity theft become tighter, fraudsters find new ways of committing crimes, always looking for an opportunity that opens up to them.
-The relative ease and low cost of stealing the identities makes this one of the most prevalent types of fraud.
+The relative ease and low cost of ghosting makes this one of the most prevalent types of fraud.
 Criminals can obtain Personal Identifying Information (PII) from a wide range of source documents such as bank statements or utility bills that are discarded into the rubbish, from malicious hacking of databases containing PII (data breaches), simply be made up (i.e. identity fabrication), or where criminals take over the identities of people who are deceased (known as ‘Tombstone Fraud’).

 Even publishing a funeral announcement in a newspaper or open forum needs to be approached with caution as this is a public platform where thieves can gather information.
-The details mentioned on a deceased’s tomb can be used against them, making it an absolute necessity for organisations to conduct a deceased check to avoid criminal actions being conducted in the name of the dead.
+The details mentioned on a deceased’s tomb can be used against them, making it an absolute necessity for organisations to conduct a death check to avoid criminal actions being conducted in the name of the dead.
 Document Verification Service (DVS) have announced their real time updated deceased data for all states and territories of Australia.

 Registries of births, deaths and marriages (RBDM)